What is a consignment store?

 If the registered offices of the supplier and the consignor are located in different countries within the EU, different tax regulations (e.g. VAT) may have to be observed.
 Both companies require an identification number for the intra-Community movement of goods.

 Large customers who require many individual parts, which in turn have to be delivered by different consignments, often set up an LLZ in intralogistics.
-Consider, for example, an automotive manufacturer that houses separate areas for each consignment in a hall.
+Consider, for example, a car manufacturer that has separate areas for each consignment in a hall.
 Each consignment is responsible for inventory management and quality control of the respective storage area and its parts.
-This allows the manufacturer to focus solely on the production of the vehicles.
+This allows the manufacturer to concentrate solely on the production of the vehicles.

 Conclusion

-Insofar as the prerequisites are met, a consignment warehouse offers the supplier the opportunity to strengthen customer ties.
+If the requirements are met, a consignment warehouse offers the supplier the opportunity to strengthen customer loyalty.
 Customers, on the other hand, benefit from the low capital commitment and thus reduce their storage costs.
-A coordinated IT infrastructure is required for the optimum cost-benefit balance of a consignment deal.
-This enables suppliers and purchasers to view important data at any time, control essential processes and process notifications of withdrawals automatically.
+A coordinated IT infrastructure is required for the optimum cost-benefit balance of a consignment business.
+This allows suppliers and purchasers to view important data at any time, control key processes and automatically process notifications of withdrawals.